 Well-insulated homes that contain other vented appliances such as kitchen and bathroom exhaust fans, clothes dryers, water heaters, and furnaces, may not always have enough inside air available to allow efficient operation of woodstoves.
-When other power-vented appliances switch on (see diagram to the left ), they can overcome the natural draft of the chimney and pull wood smoke down and out through the stove into the living space.
+When other power-vented appliances switch on, they can overcome the natural draft of the chimney and pull wood smoke down and out through the stove into the living space.

 Consult your stove vendor or a heating and ventilation professional experienced with wood heating systems if:

 - You have difficulty getting a wood fire started or you can't keep a fire going.

 - You smell smoke or get soot on your walls.

 - Your carbon monoxide detector keeps sounding alarms.